+45

-Although some non-zero pairwise correlations between environmental factors were found (see above) the low VIF values calculated for the predictors (the maximal VIF was for Fetch, 1.76) can be interpreted as a negligible collinearity between them, i.e. predictors did not mask influence of each other.Although some non-zero pairwise correlations between environmental factors were found (see above), VIF values calculated for the predictors were generally low (maximal VIF being that for Fetch, 1.76).
+Although some non-zero pairwise correlations between environmental factors were found (see above), VIF values calculated for the predictors were generally low (maximal VIF being that for Fetch, 1.76).
 In our opinion, this result means that the collinearity between the predictors was negligible, i.e. they did not mask each other’s influence.
 50

-The Model 1 explained 77% of total deviance.
-Model revealed significant dependency of Ptros on all predictors except DistRiver.
-The effective degrees of freedom close to one for DistPort and Fetch indicates the linear dependence of Ptros on these predictors.
-On the contrary, a curvilinear dependence on the third continuous predictor, Salinity, was revealed (Table 2).Model 1 explained 77% of the total deviance.
+56

+Model 1 explained 77% of the total deviance.
 It revealed a significant dependency of Ptros on all predictors except DistRiver.
 Effective degrees of freedom for DistPort and Fetch were close to one, indicating the linear dependence of Ptros on them.
 On the contrary, the dependence on the third continuous predictor, Salinity, was curvilinear (Table 2).
 55

 Table 2.
-Parameters of smoothers and coefficients of parametric terms for the Model 1 describing dependency of the proportion of M. trossulus in mixed settlements (Ptros) on environmental predictors studied.
-Edf stands for the effective degrees of freedom.
+Parameters of smoothers and coefficients of parametric terms for Model 1 describing dependency of proportion of M. trossulus in mixed settlements (Ptros) on environmental predictors.
+Edf – effective degrees of freedom.